GabrielHuddy/snap-simulator/README.md

 ## Troubleshooting
 - Ensure the `java` command in your terminal points to Java 21.
-- If you cannot run the jar file, you can also try adding CLI arguments from IntelliJ IDEA through
+- If you cannot run the jar file, you can also try adding CLI arguments from IntelliJ IDEA under `Main Menu -> Run -> Edit Configurations -> Program Arguments`.